encode/django-rest-framework/docs/topics/documenting-your-api.md

 #### drf-spectacular - Sane and flexible OpenAPI 3.0 schema generation for Django REST framework

 [drf-spectacular][drf-spectacular] is a [OpenAPI 3][open-api] schema generation tool with explicit focus on extensibility, customizability and client generation.
-Usage patterns are very similar to [drf-yasg][drf-yasg].
+Usage patterns are very similar to [drf-yasg2][drf-yasg2].

 It aims to extract as much schema information as possible, while providing decorators and extensions for easy customization.
 There is explicit support for [swagger-codegen][swagger], [SwaggerUI][swagger-ui] and [Redoc][redoc],